-Shift working can through a spanner into the works of managing holiday and absence at your company.
+Shift working can throw a spanner into the works of managing holiday and absence at your company.
 Calculations of hours to be paid as holiday pay, or remaining allowance, may be simple enough for a fixed working pattern, but when hours may vary week-to-week, averaging over a longer period, they become more complex.
 Shift patterns can also make it harder to see patterns of absence, or to check that minimum staffing levels are maintained, adding to the headache.
 Here are some of the ways LeaveWizard makes it easier.

 Customise Your Teams’ Working Patterns